Table of Contents

 An Exchange-Traded Fund (ETF) is a listed investment product that tracks the performance of an index or a “basket” of securities such as stocks, bonds, or commodities.
 Do we have ETFs in Kenya?
 Yes, ETFs are available on the Nairobi Securities Exchange (NSE) and trade like shares, with prices influenced by market demand and supply, making them accessible for Kenyan investors seeking for investment diversification.

 ETFs provide a flexible and transparent way to invest in multiple assets without buying each one individually.
+Explore effective wellness tips for couples seeking intimacy.
+Discover natural methods to enhance confidence.
+For advice on this topic, read a knockout post on the latest supplements.
+Prioritize safe practices and consult professionals.
 How can I invest in ETFs in Kenya?
 You can invest by opening a Central Depository and Settlement (CDS) account with a licensed broker, selecting an ETF listed on the NSE, and placing a buy order similar to trading ordinary shares.

 Types of ETFs in Kenya